cbaggers/cepl/docs/008 - textures - making and freeing them.md

 The way we sample the data from cube textures is cool, you can read all the gory details here: https://www.opengl.org/wiki/Cubemap_Texture#Samplers

-To make a cube-texture in Jungl we can write the following:
+To make a cube-texture in Cepl we can write the following:

 ```
 CEPL> (defvar c (make-texture nil :dimensions '(10 10) :element-type :ubyte-vec4 :cubes t))